openbroadcaster/openbroadcaster.github.io/accessories.md

 ![ BARIX IceCast Screenshot](img/BARIX_ICECAST_CONFIG.png ){: .BARIX}

-## CAP Alerts with Barix
+## CAP Alerts with Barix Exstreamer
-{:.no_toc}
+{:toc}

 OBPlayer creates an on demand IceCast mount point when an alert is present with a Barix Exstreamer receiver at transmitter to play CAP alerts.
 Stations normally will be supplying audio to Exstreamer at transmitter.
-Barix will be configured to detect the new mount point stream, cut over and play alert.
+Barix will be configured to detect and automatically switch to the generated alert mount point the new mount point stream, cut over and play alert, switch back to normal programming when alert stops. .

 __Prerequisites__